VishalSai123/Machine-Learning-Projects/README.md

 3. <b>Reinforcement Learning:</b> Reinforcement learning is a machine learning training method based on rewarding desired behaviors and/or punishing undesired ones.
 In general, a reinforcement learning agent is able to perceive and interpret its environment, take actions and learn through trial and error.

 ## Projects:
-In this repositry, you can find projects on various sub categories of Machine Learning like Classification, Regression, Clustering, Association Rule Mining, Recommendation Systems, Reinforcement Learning.
+In this repositry, you can find projects on various sub categories of Machine Learning like Classification, Regression, Clustering, Association Rule Mining.

 #### Classification Projects:
 1. Titanic - Machine Learning From Disaster